-Firefighter Wrangles Alligator At Delaware County Creek
+Firefighter Wrangles Alligator In Delaware County Creek

 Officials: Cluster Of Drug Overdoses Prompts Warnings In Philadelphia

-“I see the tail of the gator,” a person off camera can be heard saying.
+“I see the tail of the gator,” a person off-camera can be heard saying.

 The firefighter can be heard shouting “whoa” as he traps the gator in the net.